ufko-org/wapp/README.md

 **This fork is used to run [ufko.org](https://ufko.org)**

----
+--

 ## Advantages

-Everything is built-in ... in the single binary file:
+Everything is built into a single, statically compiled binary file:

 - TCL interpreter
 - Wapp framework
 - SQLite3

+This means it could run in various environments, including jails, without external dependencies.
+The static compilation ensures portability and simplicity in deployment.

 ## Interpreter Changes